xbeat/Machine-Learning/README.md

 Introduction to Masked Attention

 Masked Attention is a key component of transformer-based models, particularly in tasks involving predicting missing words or filling in blanks in sentences.
 It allows models to focus on specific parts of an input sequence while ignoring others, enabling bidirectional understanding of context.

+## Advantages of Logging over Print() in Python

+Introduction to Logging in Python

+Logging is a powerful tool for tracking events in your Python programs.
+It offers significant advantages over using print() statements for debugging and monitoring.

 ## Introduction to Fine-tuning Large Language Models (LLMs) Using Python